-QUEEN ELIZABETH II ROYAL GURKHA SIGNALS
+QUEEN ELIZABETH II ROYAL GHURKHAS SIGNALS

 PIPES AND DRUMS